SwissDataScienceCenter/renku-graph/README.md

   - if there already exists a release PR from another project, apply the changes directly to the existing PR (including changelog entries) and close the obsolete PR from `renku-graph` afterwards.
-- Merge the PR when satisfiled
+- merge the PR when satisfiled
 - create a new release in the renku project.
   ([example](https://github.com/SwissDataScienceCenter/renku/releases/tag/0.17.2))
 - then it will publish new renku helm chart and create all relevant